-Board view provides a visual, interactive display of items.
-Board view is divided into swimlanes, where each lane represents a different phase for the selected entity.
+The board view provides a visual, interactive display of items.
+The board view is divided into swimlanes, where each lane represents a different phase for the selected entity.
 Under each swimlane header, the relevant items are displayed as cards.

-Board view is available for epics, features, backlog items, tasks, and requirements (Children tab).
-It supports drag and drop, allowing you to adjust the status of your items as required.
+The board view is available for epics, features, backlog items, tasks, and requirements (Children tab).
+It supports drag and drop in Workflow, allowing you to adjust the status of your items as required.

-For items that support board view, click Board View in the top pane dropdown for view types.
+For items that support the board view, click Board View in the top pane drop-down for view types.

 The example below shows a Story Board with backlog items in the New, In Progress, and In Testing phases.